Writings & Thoughts

 Reflections

-These writings explore the intersection of self, soul and society—interweaving vulnerable personal stories, poetry, and reflections on leadership.
+These writings explore various dimensions of being between worlds and the ongoing journey of opening into the unknown – interweaving vulnerable personal stories, poetry, and reflections at the intersection of self, soul and society.
 A good place to begin is Releasing Love to Create, which offers a window into the vision behind this work.
 Subscribe to receive updates whenever new posts are shared.

 Facilitating among leaders, especially other facilitators, is not an easy place to be, because although we know to arrive curious and supportive, we can still carry subtle habits of comparison and judgments about how transformative the experience could be for us, having “been there and done that.”
 Or at least, I admit that I did. .